Menu

 Still, if the policyholder dies or is diagnosed with a terminal illness during the final 18 months of cover and is expected to live less than 12 months, it pays a lump sum.
 The payout is not subject to capital gains or income tax but may be subject to inheritance tax.

 The terminal illness benefit is payable only once, and after payment is issued, the policy is cancelled.
-Cancellation may also occur if a policyholder fails to make a payment; if this happens, previously paid premiums will not be refunded.
+Cancellation may also occur if a policyholder fails to pay; in such cases, previously paid premiums will not be refunded.

-Therefore, it is important to consider this investment seriously and ensure monthly premiums are affordable throughout the policy term.
+Therefore, it is crucial to consider this investment seriously and ensure monthly premiums are affordable throughout the policy term.

 It’s Your Choice